roman-tremmel/Worldalleles/README.md

 https://roman-tremmel.shinyapps.io/Worldalleles

-or run it via RStudio using
+or run it via RStudio using:

     runGitHub("Jimbou/Worldalleles")